-Coconut oil is hailed as a miracle moisturizer for skin and hair, and can be used for everything: as a facial oil, a lip balm, as a deep conditioner, and even as a teeth whitener.
+Coconut oil is hailed as a miracle moisturizer for skin and hair, and can be used for everything: as a facial oil, a lip balm, as a deep conditioner, a pre hair color treatment, and even as a teeth whitener.

 The problem with coconut oil when it comes to low porosity hair is that it is a heavy oil, with large molecules.

 While this would not be an issue for higher porosity hair, with low porosity hair, the hair cuticles are tightly packed, making it hard for these large molecules to pass through.

 This means that coconut oil just tends to sit on the surface of low porosity hair, so offers little moisturizing benefit.
 In this case, for low porosity hair, shea butter would be better.

 Pick lighter oils that are liquid at room temperature, as these will penetrate low porosity hair more easily.
 Heavier oils like coconut oil, olive oil and castor oil are not good for low porosity hair.

 Forget Coconut Oil – What Oils Are Good For Low Porosity Hair?